AMANDA

 She's been a reporter/presenter for Fox Sports News, anchoring daily national bulletins, hosting breaking news coverage, and producing features.

-Amanda has covered major national and international events including the 2023 FIFA Women's World Cup, Birmingham 2022 Commonwealth Games, 2022 FIBA Women's Basketball World Cup, four Paralympic Games, the London Olympics, 2015 Asian Cup, FIFA Men's World Cup qualifiers, the Ashes, State of Origin series and all sports great and small.
-She is ABC News' broadcast reporter for the Paris 2024 Olympics.
+Amanda has covered major national and international events including the Paris 2024 Olympics, 2023 FIFA Women's World Cup, Birmingham 2022 Commonwealth Games, 2022 FIBA Women's Basketball World Cup, five Paralympic Games, London 2012 Olympics, 2015 Asian Cup, FIFA Men's World Cup qualifiers, the Ashes, State of Origin series and all sports great and small.

 She is also a voice actor, currently appearing as co-host of ABC Kids podcast Dino Dome, which was named Best Kids Podcast at the 2023 Australian Podcast Awards.